knaw-huc/tt-architecture/README.md

 #### Notes

 * Kweepeer is not further expanded in this schema, see [https://github.com/knaw-huc/kweepeer/blob/master/README.md#architecture](this schema) for further expansion.
+* Web annotations produced by this pipeline no longer have custom selectors but fully adhere to the standard.

 ## 2. Data Conversion Pipelines

 ### 2.1.
 Current conversion pipeline for Text Collections

+[Text Fabric [Factory]](https://github.com/annotation/text-fabric-factory) and [un-t-ann-gle](https://github.com/knaw-huc/un-t-ann-gle) are used in the Suriano, Translatin, Van Gogh and Mondriaan projects.
+Untangle is used standlone in Republic (CAF data) and Globalise (PageXML data).

 ```mermaid
 %%{init: {"flowchart": {"htmlLabels": true}} }%%